keys icon

 Make an inventory

 Your first line of defence against tenant disputes is a proper inventory of the condition and contents of your buy-to-let property before the tenancy begins.
-The best way to do this is to pay an independent and competent party to carry out the inspection (your letting agent is unlikely to be considered independent).
+The best way to do this is to pay an independent party to carry out the inspection (your letting agent is unlikely to be considered independent).

 Choose your tenants wisely